Varsini-Sakthi/covid-healthcare-analysis/README.md

 **Why synthetic data?** Real patient-level COVID data is protected health information (PHI) under HIPAA and isn't publicly redistributable at the individual level.
-This project generates data with realistic epidemic dynamics (multi-wave case curves, testing lag, hospitalization lag, ICU progression rates, capacity constraints) so every downstream technique — the SQL, the stats, the dashboards — is something you can describe and defend in an interview using your own numbers.
+This project generates data with realistic epidemic dynamics (multi-wave case curves, testing lag, hospitalization lag, ICU progression rates, capacity constraints) so every downstream technique, the SQL, the stats, the dashboards, is something you can describe and defend in an interview using your own numbers.

 ---